ucdavis/sitefarm_seed/docs/creating_subprofile.md

 ### Sub-Profile Directory

-Place any additional profile code in your sub-profiles main directory like you would any other profile.
+Place any additional profile code in your sub-profiles main directory like you would any other profile or module.